Nasiff/ContactFinder/README.md

 # ContactFinder
-A little something that I made using Python that can be used to find phone numbers and email addresses on your clipboard.
+A Python Script that can be used to find phone numbers and email addresses on your clipboard.

 ## How It Works